gvwilson/thirdbit/fiction/maddy-roo/index.md

 "But we'll get help!"

-Moments later they vanished into the night, leaving the two young roos alone in the Mire with a dented bot for company and no idea how to get home.
+Moments later they vanished into the night, leaving Maddy in the Mire with her sister and a dented bot and no idea how to get home.

 </section>